glossd/fetch/README.md

         log.Println("failed to respond", err)
     }
 })
+http.ListenAndServe(":8080", nil)
 ```
 It can be customized with the third optional argument `fetch.RespondConfig`.
-Error format can be customized with the global setter `fetch.SetRespondErrorFormat`
+Error format can be customized with the `fetch.SetRespondErrorFormat` global setter.